What Happens When The Person Who Hits You, Doesn’t Have Insurance In Kentucky Or Indiana?

 So how do you protect your family in the event of a serious car wreck or a catastrophic motorcycle accident?
 Uninsured Motorist Coverage purchased from your own automobile insurance carrier provides you and your family with a means of a recovering an injury claim for pain and suffering and medical expenses; this is true no matter whether you live in Jeffersonville, Indiana or Elizabethtown, Kentucky.

 Most Kentucky and Indiana automobile policies have uninsured motorist coverage but only in the amount of $25,000 per person.
 I recommend that people carry at least $100,000 per person of Uninsured Motorist Coverage on every car they own.
 In both Kentucky and Indiana, the term “full coverage” has no legal significance.
-My point being that perhaps your insurance agent sent you out with $25,000 of uninsured motorist coverage but, that is not enough!
+My point is that perhaps your insurance agent sent you out with $25,000 of uninsured motorist coverage but, that is not enough!
 If you have a serious automobile wreck, chances are that your medical expenses alone will come close to, or exceed, that $25,000 in insurance coverage.

-Further, I am not just talking about recovering on pain and suffering claim.
+Further, I am not just talking about recovering from pain and suffering claim.
 Injury damages include lost wages; the co-pays and the deductibles from health insurance; physical scars from the car accident; inability to perform daily activities while healing; the mental trauma from the car accident and; the cost of those items (crutches, etc.) that may not be covered by his health insurance.

 I understand that many people don’t care for injury attorneys, the legal system or believe in making claims for pain and suffering.
 Nevertheless, this is not about those things.
 This is about making sure your family is not left to the mercy of a flawed, legal system.
 This is about making sure that you have the means of recovering all the damages allowed by law; whether you choose to do so through an attorney, on your own, or not at all.
 This is about making sure your family’s financial goals are not through into ruin because someone else thought it was okay to drive a car in violation of the law.

 Further, Uninsured Motorist Coverage protects you in the case of a hit and run accident.
 If the at-fault driver rear-ends your vehicle and then speeds off, you can make a claim for your pain and suffering through the uninsured motorist coverage on your own automobile insurance.
 However, in the instance of a hit and run driver, the case law and/or the insurance policy generally requires that there be evidence of physical contact, direct or indirect, between the phantom vehicle and your car.
 Whatever your case, make sure you have an experienced car accident attorney by your side to get you the underinsured motorist claim settlement you deserve.